navzam/token-store-multi-service-sample/README.md

     - Name: choose any name
 1. On the next page, note down the app key and app secret.
 You will need these later
 1. Leave the "Redirect URIs" field blank.
 You will fill this in later
 1. Set "Allow implicit grant" to "Disallow".
-Token Vault will use the authorization grant flow, so you can disable implicit flow to be safe
+Token Store will use the authorization grant flow, so you can disable implicit flow to be safe

 ### Deploy the solution to Azure